 - Count to 10 slowly, always at the end of each exhale, continuing to let the mind follow the breath.

-Guided Relaxation Practice
+3. Guided Relaxation

 This practice is great for kids (and adults) of all ages, whether they’re having trouble sleeping, stressed out, sick and in bed, or acting out.
 It’s based on the progressive muscle relaxation technique that Dr. Edmund Jacobson developed in the 1920’s.
 It’s used to help alleviate tension when people are in a situation that makes it difficult for them to relax.
 Guide your kids with these steps: